 With sea levels set to rise as a result of climate change, it’s weird that most Dutchies don’t talk about the distinct possibility of, well, being under water soon.
 To be fair, though, the Netherlands is strong on innovation, especially when it comes to making things more sustainable — so we’re quite confident that eventually they’ll start talking about this minor problem and come up with a solution.

 5Dutch colonialism: the historical elephant in the room

 As is the case with most former colonial powers, the Dutch don’t talk about colonisation nearly enough.
 Generally, the VOC and the Dutch Golden Age are viewed as a part of history that the Dutch can be proud of.
 But, as closer inspection shows, these eras were as full of exploitation and racism as art, trade and nationalism.
 There is still an unwillingness to talk about this among Dutchies, including at museums like the Rijksmuseum, which has refused to stop using the term ‘Golden Age’.

-What other things do the Dutch not talk about?
-Let us know in the comments below.
+What other things do the Dutch not talk about that you think they should?
+Tell us your thoughts in the comments below.